 By knowing where the person is located in the scene and how they are moving, ARKit 3 is able to track a virtual version of the person’s body and then use it as input for the AR app.
-This type of body tracking capabilities can also be used to translate the user’s movements into the avatar animation or to enable interacting with objects in the scene.
+The user can use this type of body tracking capabilities to translate their movements into the avatar animation or to interact with objects in the scene.

 Here’s a great example of some amazing stuff developers can create with ARKit 3:

 An innovative AR technology approach to people occlusion.
 ARKit 3 offers developers a new way to deliver more realistic experiences to users.
 AR technology content can realistically pass behind and in front of users in the real world.
 As a result, AR experiences are more immersive.
 On top of that, ARKit allows to bring in green screen-style effects to almost any environment.

 Here’s an example of how people occlusion works:

 New ways of capturing motion in AR Technology

 What exactly is motion captures?
 It offers developers a way to use the user’s movement and position in real time as the input for creating AR experiences.
 Here’s how it works: ARKit 3 can capture a person’s motion in real time with a single camera.
 It can understand the body position and movement as a series of bones and joints – that’s why it can use both the motion and poses as an input to the AR experience.
 All in all, ARKit 3 places users at the center of AR technology.